SCHOOL OF PUBLIC HEALTH (SPHL)2242 SPH Building, 301-405-2438

 Undergraduate Degree Requirements/Degree Options

-Each candidate for a degree must file a formal application with the Records Office according to the scheduled deadlines for the anticipated semester of graduation.
+Each candidate for a degree must file a formal application with the Office of the Registrar according to the scheduled deadlines for the anticipated semester of graduation.

 Departments and Centers